RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

    .. literalinclude:: files/python-single-cpu.sub
       :language: bash

-   The above will submit the Python 3 code with specified requested resources.
+   The above will submit the Python3 code with specified requested resources.

    The equivalent command-line method: